-With simple ingredients and a quick method, this yummy berry smoothie is a great option for breakfast, snack time, or even dessert.
-It packs in Vitamin C, potassium, fat, and fiber for a balanced mix of nutrients that will keep your toddler's belly full and their energy levels stable (well, as much as is possible with a toddler!).
+With simple ingredients and a quick method, this yummy Blueberry Banana Smoothie is a great option for breakfast, snack time, or even dessert.
+It packs in Vitamin C, potassium, fat, and fiber for a balanced mix of nutrients that will keep your toddler’s belly full and their energy levels stable (well, as much as is possible with a toddler!).
 You can even freeze it into pops!

 I know that it can be tempting to try to pack in all of the nutrients to every smoothie—and trust me, I’ve made a few that have gone over the deep end with ingredients and have wound up not tasting all that great—it’s definitely better to keep smoothies for little ones simpler.
 There’s no reason to add 10 ingredients when just a few can make a nutritious meal option, and there’s no reason to feel like you need to have a pantry full of hard to find ingredients to feed your toddler well.
 I do try to include fat and some protein in the mix, but otherwise, I keep things straightforward.
 And know that you can vary this idea as you like, changing the fruit or add-ins depending on what you’re in the mood for or what you have on hand.

-If you blend up a smoothie and it's too thick for your little one to drink through their sippy cup or straw, you can simply stir in a little water or additional liquid to thin it out.
+If you blend up a Blueberry Banana Smoothie and it’s too thick for your little one to drink through their sippy cup or straw, you can simply stir in a little water or additional liquid to thin it out.

 You can use strawberries instead of blueberries, chia or hemp seed instead of flax, and/or plain yogurt instead of the milk.